github/docs/content/webhooks/types-of-webhooks.md

 ## {% data variables.product.prodname_sponsors %} webhooks

 You can create webhooks to subscribe to events relating to {% data variables.product.prodname_sponsors %}.
-You can only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} webhooks for a {% data variables.product.prodname_sponsors %} account.
+You can only create up to {% ifversion ghes %}250{% else %}20{% endif %} webhooks for a {% data variables.product.prodname_sponsors %} account.

 You must be an account owner or have admin access in the sponsored account to manage sponsorship webhooks.